WELCOME TO THE CLINICAL SCIENCES RESEARCH PROGRAM AT THE INSTITUTE FOR CELLULAR THERAPEUTICS

-There are multiple clinical research trials in preparation or underway at the Institute and collaborative sites across the U.S. They include trials for the treatment of Sickle Cell Disease (pediatric and adult), Thalassemia, Aplastic Anemia and Multiple Sclerosis.
-They also include drug drug-free tolerance trials for Heart, Kidney (living and deceased donor), Liver and Hand Transplants.
+There are multiple clinical research trials in various stages at the Institute and collaborative sites across the U.S. They include trials for the treatment of Sickle Cell Disease (pediatric and adult), Thalassemia, Aplastic Anemia and Multiple Sclerosis.
+They also include reduced drug or drug-free tolerance trials for Heart, Kidney (living and deceased donor), Liver and Hand Transplants.

 The Institute's Cell Processing Facility